KRtkovo-eu/3D-objects/README.md

-# 3D-objects
+# KRtkovo.eu 3D objects for printing

-KRtkovo.eu 3D objects design for printing
+- Each objects is designed for Rebel II RepRap 3D printer.
 - Everything is published under Creative Commons (CC-BY-SA 4.0) license.